pdjr-signalk/pdjr-skplugin-alarm-manager/README.md

-# signalk-alarm
+# pdjr-skplugin-alarm-manager

 Issue notification and other outputs in response to Signal K alarm conditions.

-__signalk-alarm__ implements a centralised mechanism for issuing alarm notifications contingent upon the alarm configuration properties embedded in the meta values associated with monitored keys.
+__pdjr-skplugin-alarm-manager__ implements a centralised mechanism for issuing alarm notifications contingent upon the alarm configuration properties embedded in the meta values associated with monitored keys.

 The design of the plugin acknowledges the Signal K specification discussions on